29 Momentum diffusion and dissipation on the hexagonal C-grid

 does not destroy any of the verified statements.

 The divergence of the tensor Eq.
 (29.15) does not yet satisfy the Thuburn condition.
-Motivated by section 27.6.1, one therefore makes the approach for the frictional acceleration on the edge $e$
+Motivated by Sect.
+27.6.1, one therefore makes the following ansatz for the frictional acceleration at the edge $e$:

 \[ \begin{align} h_e\frac{\partial u_{e, \text{diff}}}{\partial t} &= \left[\nabla\left(K_cE_{c(e)}\right)\right]_e + \frac{1}{l_e}\left(\frac{1}{3}\sum_{r\in t_1}K_rF_{r(e)} - \frac{1}{3}\sum_{r\in t_2}K_rF_{r(e)}\right)\nonumber\\ &= \left[\nabla\left(K_cE_{c(e)}\right)\right]_e + \frac{1}{3l_e}\left(\sum_{r\in t_1}K_rF_{r(e)} - \sum_{r\in t_2}K_rF_{r(e)}\right). \end{align} \]

-On the regular grid one obtains for the shear deformation
+On the regular grid one obtains for the strain deformation

 For the shear deformations, according to Eq.
 (29.15)

-apply.
-The choice of $F_{1(e)}$ is arbitrary because this term is first added and then subtracted again.
-It is therefore obvious to choose
+must hold.
+The choice of $F_{1(e)}$ is arbitrary here, since this term is first added and then subtracted again.
+One therefore naturally chooses

 \[ \begin{align} F_{1(e)} &= \zeta_1. \end{align} \]